mmore500/mmore500.github.io/_posts/2018-01-21-my-record-keeping-setup.md

 Two planned enhancements ([8](https://github.com/mmore500/templ/issues/8), [9](https://github.com/mmore500/templ/issues/9)) should make the image insertion workflow somewhat less arduous.

-One of the things I miss from keeping paper notes is being able to flip through the pages.
+Leaving paper notes behind, I can't shake an occasional annoyance over my inability to flip through physical pages.
-Sometimes, I find this technique to be more useful than text search for locating a particular passage.
+Often, I find this technique to be more useful than text search for locating a particular passage.
 [Ranger](https://github.com/ranger/ranger) provides a something like digital page-flipping, but it's still not the same.